 In addition, many of our customers pay for our insurance services through third-party online payment services.
 In such transactions, maintaining complete security during the transmission of confidential information, such as personal information, is essential to maintaining consumer confidence.
 We have limited influence over the security measures of third-party online payment service providers.
-In addition, our third-party merchants may violate their confidential adverse effect on our reputation, business, prospects, financial condition and results of operations.
+In addition, our third-party merchants may violate their confidentiality obligations and disclose information about our customers.
+Any compromise of our security or third-party service providers' security could have a material adverse effect on our reputation, business, prospects, financial condition and results of operations.